SummaryRead the full fact sheet

 Diagnosis and treatment for dust mite allergies

-If tests show that you are allergic to house dust mites, there are ways to reduce your immune system response.
-For example, you could undergo allergen immunotherapy, which involves deliberately exposing you to dust mite extracts to ‘train’ your immune system not to overreact.
+If tests show that you are allergic to house dust mites, there are ways to reduce your response.
+For example, you could undergo , which involves deliberately exposing you to dust mite extracts to ‘train’ your immune system not to .

 How to reduce the dust mites in your home

 It is impossible to destroy your entire dust mite population, but you can reduce their numbers.
 Allergic reactions are dose-related, so the fewer dust mites you have in your home, the less you may be troubled by respiratory or dermatological symptoms.

 Tips to reduce dust mites in your home

 - Cover mattresses, pillows and quilts with dust mite resistant covers.
-The covers must be washed every two months.
+The covers must be washed every 2 months.
 Some health funds may provide a rebate for these items.

 - Hot tumble dry (for half an hour after dry) or dry clean household items – this will kill house dust mites, but not the allergen they produce.

-- Wash blankets and non-encased doonas every two months.
+- Wash blankets and non-encased doonas every 2 months.

 - Use synthetic rather than feather pillows and doonas, as these tolerate regular washing.

 - Remove sheepskin or woollen underlays and any other sheepskin products.

 - Remove all soft toys from the bedroom and replace with wooden or plastic toys, which can be washed.
-Or, if a soft toy is allowed, it should be washed weekly using the same method used for sheets.
+Soft toys should be washed weekly using the same method used for sheets.
 (Freezing soft toys overnight doesn’t work, because it doesn’t remove the allergen.)

 - Damp dust or use electrostatic cloths to clean hard surfaces weekly, rather than a feather duster.